nielsbasjes/logparser/examples/demolog/README.md

     LogFormat "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\"" combined

-Although small (3456 lines) this is usefull to do testing on parsing and aggregating the data.
+Although small (3456 lines) this is useful to do testing on parsing and aggregating the data.

 All of these ips have accessed the /join_form URL.
 Although it exists this URL is nowhere advertised.